AnthonyChuah/LegendOfWujin/readme.txt

-Current suggestions:
+Changelog:

-1. Make the game not allow you to train a skill or spell you already know.
+Implemented 1.
+Make the game not allow you to train a skill or spell you already know.
-2. Make the prompt show if you are in the training hall, or exploring the world, or in levelling up, etc.
+Implemented 2.
+Make the prompt show if you are in the training hall, or exploring the world, or in levelling up, etc.
-3. Shorten commands that are frequently used: n/s/e/w, h for hunt, sc for score.
+Implemented 3.
+Shorten commands that are frequently used: n/s/e/w, h for hunt, sc for score.
-4. Allow equipping items in one line "equip cloth gloves" instead of having to open the equip dialogue.
+Decided not to 4.
+Allow equipping items in one line "equip cloth gloves" instead of having to open the equip dialogue.
-5. Allow casting spells in one line.
+Decided not to 5.
+Allow casting spells in one line.
-6. More flavour text for zones.
+Implemented 6.
+More flavour text for zones.
-7. "Clever" interpretation of commands (can understand shortcuts, etc.).
+Implemented 7.
+"Clever" interpretation of commands (can understand shortcuts, etc.).
+Balance 8.
+Gameplay balance by increasing exp given by higher level mobs.
+Bugfix 9.
+Fixed Blast so that it uses 1 mind instead of 3.
+Implemented 10.
+Gameplay balance by reducing likelihood of shield being destroyed by mobs.
+Bugfix 11.
+Added coercion to string for the message that comes when you do not have the gold for training a spell.